dojo/docs/dojox/grid/griddate.rst

 		});

 		function formatDate(datum){
-			//Format the value in store, so as to be displayed. var d = dojo.date.stamp.fromISOString(datum);
+			// Format the value in store, so as to be displayed. var d = dojo.date.stamp.fromISOString(datum);
 			return dojo.date.locale.format(d, {selector: 'date', formatLength: 'long'});
 		}